Norwegian Air summons Boeing for 787 reliability talks

 OSLO (Reuters) - Norwegian Air (NWC.OL) has summoned Boeing (BA.N) management to Oslo to explain a slew of technical problems with its 787 Dreamliner after weekend glitches brought further disruption.

-The Scandinavian carrier said one of two Dreamliners was grounded due to problems with oxygen supply to the cockpit and technicians were working to fix the problem.
+The Scandinavian carrier said one of two Dreamliners in its fleet had been grounded due to problems with oxygen supply to the cockpit and technicians were working to fix the problem.

 A problem with a valve on the second plane was repaired but only after delaying a flight from Oslo to New York on Sunday.